 Mdina is one of the most beautiful places in Malta.
-It is surrounded by high bastions on the top of a hill.
+Surrounded by high bastions on the top of a hill.
 It is the highest on the island and situated far from the sea a good strategy for defensive purposes.
-It is called the silent city.
+Today it is called the silent city.

 From this location the defenders had a very wide angle view of the most important part of the low lying land.
 This incorporates Malta’s main two strategic harbours starting from the south, Marsaxlokk bay, the Grand harbour centre of the island and that at Bugibba / St. Paul’s Bay.
-From the top of the bastions they could see enemy ships arriving over the horizon.
+Looking over the bastions they could see enemy ships arriving over the horizon.

 Today this view is the same as those days.
 It is one of the most visited spots.

 Medina is the name given by its former Arab rulers many centuries ago.
-It was the old capital city of Malta, built during the medieval period before Valletta was built.
+It was the old capital city of Malta, built during the medieval period before Valletta existed.

 For 3000 years from the Bronze Age (1,500 - 500 BC).
 Then the Phoenicians and the Byzantines made further changes and improvements to the fortifications and not the least the built up areas for people to live.